Up here, innovation knows no bounds.

 Get practical, hands-on experience.

-Two courses, based on the NVU-Johnson campus, will be available this fall — Introduction to Sustainability and Introduction to Sustainable Food and Agriculture Systems — and an annual summer intensive will alternate between NVU-Johnson and NVU-Lyndon.
+Two courses, based on the NVU-Johnson campus — Introduction to Sustainability and Introduction to Sustainable Food and Agriculture Systems — and an annual summer intensive will alternate between NVU-Johnson and NVU-Lyndon will form the basis of your certificate.
 The first summer intensive will be in Johnson in 2019.
 The intensives will focus on such topics as waste management and composting, local and organic food production, green business, renewable energy, and multifunctional land management.
 NVU faculty and experts in related fields will teach courses.

 Vermont is an ideal learning laboratory for sustainability.
 You’ll have valuable real-world opportunities that could include: